dhaliaeid/Write-ups/TryHackME/Network Services2.md

 ## Exploiting NFS

-- Root Squashing is `enabled` by default on NFS shares, and prevents anyone connecting to the NFS share from having root access to the NFS volume.
+- Root Squashing is enabled by default on `NFS shares`, and prevents anyone connecting to the NFS share from having `root` access to the NFS volume.
-- If the root squashing is turned off, it can allow the creation of SUID bit files, allowing a remote user root access to the connected system.
+- If the root squashing is turned off, it can allow the creation of `SUID` bit files, allowing a remote user root access to the connected system.

--
-##### what are files with the SUID bit set?
+##### What are files with the SUID bit set?

-the file or files can be run with the permissions of the file(s)owner/group.
+The files can be run with the permissions of the file(s) owner/group.

 **_Answers_**